DevExpress/devextreme-documentation/concepts/05 UI Components/Toolbar/00 Getting Started with Toolbar/05 Create a Toolbar and its Items.md

 In Angular, Vue, and React, import modules for all the components except the [dxButton](/Documentation/ApiReference/UI_Components/dxButton/).

-The following code creates a Toolbar and adds a [dxTextBox](/Documentation/ApiReference/UI_Components/dxTextBox/) and a [dxButton](/Documentation/ApiReference/UI_Components/dxButton/).
+The following code creates a Toolbar and adds a [dxTextBox](/Documentation/ApiReference/UI_Components/dxTextBox/) and [dxButton](/Documentation/ApiReference/UI_Components/dxButton/).
 The button responds to user clicks.
 The Toolbar displays these items in the center.

 ---
 ##### jQuery